tytydraco/yessleep/out/The_employees_at_the_zoo_are_not_human_.md

 After what felt like miles, we made it to the seal show.
 About 10 employees surrounded us.
-All of them with the same terrorizing futures.
+All of them with the same terrible features.
 The setup for the show wasn't anything too crazy.
 Just a few bleachers lined up facing an in-ground pool and a platform where an employee stood with a microphone to talk about the show.